Mirror's Edge Catalyst: Development

 The title Mirror's Edge Catalyst was formally announced in June 2015 prior to E3 2015; DICE product manager Sara Jansson affirmed that the game is not a sequel but would delve into more of Faith's past while expanding on the original game's first-person perspective experience.
 On June 15, at E3, and later on the Mirror's Edge YouTube channel, DICE released a new trailer for Mirror's Edge Catalyst, revealing elements of the game's storyline and environment.
 It was confirmed that the game would feature an open-world design and Faith would no longer be able to use guns.

 On September 30, 2015, it was announced that the soundtrack composer for the original Mirror's Edge, Solar Fields would again compose for Catalyst.
-He collaborated with Scottish synthpop band Chvrches to create an original song for the game's soundtrack entitled "Warning Call".
+He collaborated with Scottish synth-pop band Chvrches to create an original song for the game's soundtrack entitled "Warning Call".

 On October 29, 2015, it was announced that the game had been delayed until May 24, 2016 to allow additional development time and for DICE to refine the traversal gameplay.
 On April 21, 2016, it was announced that the game had been delayed until June 7, 2016, to allow optimisation and perfection of Social Play.
 The game's Collector Edition was released alongside the main game.
 It included a figurine of Faith, a steel book, a lithograph, temporary tattoos, and a storage box.

 A prequel comic book called Mirror's Edge: Exordium, leading towards the storyline of Mirror's Edge Catalyst, was published on September 9, 2015, by Dark Horse Comics.
 In May 2016, Endemol Shine North America announced that they are producing a TV show based on the Mirror's Edge franchise.
 However, nothing has been said about it since.